The Best Cheap Gaming Keyboards of 2019

 Mechanical keyboards are a solid choice for gamers who live or die by quick response times.
 Mechanical keys are simple to press and there's no doubt when you've pressed one (they make a clickety-clackety sound like an old IBM keyboard).

 Programmable (macro) keys are useful for gamers who want to execute complex actions in a single keystroke.
 Gamers with big- or small-hands may prefer keyboards with ergonomic layouts.
-Backlighting is...well, backlighting just looks cool (and it does let you game better in the dark).
+Backlighting...well, backlighting looks cool (and it does let you game better in the dark).

 An expensive gaming keyboard usually isn't worth it unless you have a specific need.
 Don't expect a gaming keyboard to make a huge difference in your gameplay and you won't be disappointed.

 Here are the best-reviewed gaming keyboards that have sold for $50 or less in the last 12 months:

 Regdragon's mechanical keyboard is a great value, according to several Amazon customers who appreciate the keyboard's construction, lighting and punchy keys.
 Several reviewers noted that this keyboard is extremely loud.